wp-plugins/google-adsense-lite/readme.txt

 Tags: google adsense, adsense, adsense plugin, ads, advertising, income Requires at least: 3.2
 Tested up to: 4.0
-Stable tag: 2.22
+Stable tag: 2.30
 License: GPL2 or later

 Google AdSense showcases Google ads on your blog, with full customization.

 == Description ==

-*Google AdSense* provides a streamlined interface to deploy Google ads on your blog.
+Google AdSense provides a streamlined interface to deploy Google ads on your blog.
 You can customize the colors and sizes of the ad blocks and activate them right from the plugin interface.

-*Google AdSense* is a specialized version of [Easy Ads](http://buy.thulasidas.com/easy-ads/ "Manage multiple ad providers on your blog"), which lets you manage multiple ad providers in a neat, tabbed interface.
-It may be more appropriate than *Google AdSense* if you plan to use more than one ad provider.
+Google AdSense is a specialized version of [Easy Ads](http://buy.thulasidas.com/easy-ads/ "Manage multiple ad providers on your blog"), which lets you manage multiple ad providers in a neat, tabbed interface.
+It may be more appropriate than Google AdSense if you plan to use more than one ad provider.

 = Features =
 1. Tabbed and intuitive interface.